Ringwood, Hampshire: History

-In 1108, it was recorded that the tenants of the "manor of Ringwood and Harbridge" had common rights in the New Forest, among the knights and esquires, for their farm beasts and plough beasts between "Teg att Brokelisford" and "Ostaven" and in the vill of Beaulieu for all their livestock except goats and geese: for this they paid the King an annual agistment.
+In 1108, it was recorded that the tenants of the "manor of Ringwood and Harbridge" had common rights in the New Forest, among the knights and esquires, for their farm beasts and plough beasts between "Teg att Brokelisford" and "Ostaven" and in the vill of Beaulieu for all their livestock except goats and geese: for this they paid Henry I an annual agistment.
 A valuation of the manor made at the end of the 13th century records the tenants services included mowing the lord's meadow, haymaking on eight acres in "Muchelmershe," carting the hay and making a rick; they were to repair the mills and the houses within the court.

-A mill in Ringwood is mentioned in the Domesday Book and later there were two.
+A watermill in Ringwood is mentioned in the Domesday Book and later there were two.
 In March 1226 Henry III granted a weekly market in Ringwood on Wednesdays to Richard Marshal, 3rd Earl of Pembroke and Gervaise his wife to hold until the King should come of age.
 In 1337 the Earl of Salisbury, as lord of Ringwood Manor, was granted a yearly fair on the feast-day of Saint Andrew (30 November).
 There was also another fair held on the feast of Saint Peter (29 June) in the 16th century.

 After the Battle of Sedgemoor on 6 July 1685, James Scott, 1st Duke of Monmouth was arrested near Horton, Dorset.
 Monmouth is believed to have hidden in a ditch under an ash tree disguised as a shepherd, but was betrayed by a local woman who, according to legend, later killed herself in remorse.
 Monmouth was then taken to the house now named Monmouth House in West Street (between the Market Place and the Fish Inn).
 It was there that he wrote a letter to James II begging forgiveness.
 This was not granted, and he was brought to trial in the Tower of London by the infamous "Hanging Judge Jefferies".

 Also after the Battle of Sedgemoor, an elderly local lady, Alice Lisle, gave refuge to two wanted men who were escaping the battle.
-When her home, Moyles Court, (now a private school — Moyles Court School) was raided, the men were found and Alice was arrested.
+When her home, Moyles Court (now Moyles Court School), was raided, the men were found and Alice was arrested.
 She was sentenced by the same Judge Jefferies to be burned at the stake; she received a late reprieve, and the sentence was reduced to beheading.
-She is buried at St Mary's Church, Ellingham, one mile from her Moyles Court home.
+She is buried at St Mary's Church, Ellingham, one mile from Moyles Court.
 Her tomb can be found to the right of the church entrance; it is easily spotted as the lid has been left unfinished with rough edges.
 There is now a pub called the Alice Lisle near Moyles Court.

-The Town Hall was erected by John Morant in 1868.
+The town hall was erected by John Morant in 1868 to designs by Thomas Henry Wyatt.
 The town was famous in the 19th century for its "Ringwood" woollen gloves, and there was also a large linen collar and cuff factory here.